vincent-paing/monex/README.md

 )
 ```

-**WARNING: Make sure your personal access token was not leaked when
-providing source code to someone.
-If you feel like it might has been
-leaked, disable the token immediately**
+**WARNING: Make sure your personal access token was not leaked when providing source code to someone.
+If you feel like it might has been breached, disable the token immediately**

 ## Contribution